rjsalvadorr/portfolio-v6/content/page/cv/index.md

 _Jun 2017 -- Feb 2019
 Toronto, Canada
-Core technologies -- React, Node.js, .NET, SQL Server_
+Core technologies -- React, Node.js, .NET, SQL Server, Jenkins_

 - Helped build a new UI for an application catering to the Environment, Health, Safety, and Quality industry.
 - As our codebase grew, I focused more on maintaining clean architecture and code quality standards.
 - Was part of a front-end architecture group that monitored our web app to find areas of improvement.

-### Technical Developer, Jonah Group
+### Technical Developer (Full-Stack), Jonah Group

 _Sep 2014 -- Nov 2016
 Toronto, Canada
-Core technologies -- J2EE, Struts, Spring, jQuery, Oracle 11g_
+Core technologies -- jQuery, J2EE, Struts, Spring, Hibernate, Oracle 11g, Jenkins_

 - Delivered features for our client, RouteOne.
 Their web app helped car dealers streamline credit applications for vehicles.
 At the time, their system connected 18,000+ dealerships with 1,400+ finance sources.
 - Delivered work under tight deadlines.
 In one case, I delivered a feature that normally took two months in just three weeks.